Vitthal Bhandari

 I am a Master's student in Computational Linguistics at the University of Washington UW.
 Before my Master's I spent more than 4 years in the banking industry as a generalist software engineer working at American Express, Standard Chartered Bank, and PayPal.
 I completed my Bachelor's in Computer Science and Engineering from BITS Pilani where I also did a minor in Data Science and worked with Prof. Poonam Goyal and Prof. Sundaresan Raman.

-Email / CV / Scholar / Twitter / Github / LinkedIn
+Email / CV / Scholar / Twitter / Github / LinkedIn / Blog

 profile photo